mamorum/poml/readme.md

 ## Example
 ### 1. Create Poml File
-Create `pom.poml` in the `demo` directory, and save the following text.
+In the `demo` directory, create a `pom.poml` and save the following text.

 ```txt
 dist=com.example:demo:0.0.1:jar